-There is no additional fee for serving on board committees.
+There is no additional fee for serving on Board committees.
 They do not receive performance-based pay or retirement allowances.
-Fees are reviewed annually by the board with the level of Directors' remuneration being set having regard to independent survey data and publicly available information about fees paid to non-executive directors in a range of comparable companies.
+Fees are reviewed annually by the Board with the level of directors' remuneration being set having regard to independent survey data and publicly available information about fees paid to non-executive directors in a range of comparable companies.

-The Directors are entitled to be reimbursed for all travel and related expenses properly incurred in connection with the business of the Company.
-The Company makes contributions at the statutory minimum rate to superannuation funds nominated by directors, included in the base fee.
+The directors are entitled to be reimbursed for all travel and related expenses properly incurred in connection with the business of the Group.
+The Group makes contributions at the statutory minimum rate to superannuation funds nominated by directors, included in the base fee.

 The total amount of remuneration, including superannuation, for all non-executive directors must not exceed the limit approved by shareholders.
 The aggregate cash remuneration of all non-executive directors was set at \$400,000 per annum at a general meeting held on 1 December 2009.
-During the period Mr Simon Higgins, Mr Peter Torre and Mr Paul Everingham held the position of Non-Executive Directors.
+During the period, Mr Simon Higgins, Mr Peter Torre and Mr Paul Everingham held the position of Non-Executive Directors.
 The terms of their appointment are as follows:

-- Mr Higgins for his services as a Non-Executive Director, the Company will pay him an all-inclusive annual fee as is determined by the Board and approved by shareholders from time to time during his appointment.
-From 1 January 2022 through to 11 April 2022, Mr Higgins also served as Chairman of the Company, and his monthly fee (payable in arrears) during this period was \$4,166.67 excluding GST.
-From 11 April 2022 onwards, the monthly fee payable (payable in arrears) is currently set at \$3,333 excluding GST.
-This equates to an annual fee of \$40,000 excluding GST. - Mr Torre for his services as a Non-Executive Director and Company Secretary, the Company will pay him an all-inclusive annual fee as is determined by the Board and approved by shareholders from time to time during his appointment.
-The monthly fee payable is payable in arrears and is currently set at \$3,333 excluding GST.
-This equates to an annual fee of \$40,000 excluding GST, commencing 1 May 2017. - Mr Everingham for his services as a Non-Executive Director, the Company will pay him an all-inclusive annual fee as is determined by the Board and approved by shareholders from time to time during his appointment.
-The monthly fee payable is payable in arrears and is currently set at \$3,333 excluding GST.
-This equates to an annual fee of \$40,000 excluding GST, commencing 11 April 2022.
+- Mr Higgins for his services as a Non-Executive Director, the company will pay him an all-inclusive annual fee as is determined by the Board and approved by shareholders from time to time during his appointment.
+The monthly fee payable is payable in arrears and is currently set at \$3,333 excluding GST and equates to an annual fee of \$40,000 excluding GST. - Mr Torre for his services as a Non-Executive Director and Company Secretary, the company will pay him an all-inclusive annual fee as is determined by the Board and approved by shareholders from time to time during his appointment.
+The monthly fee payable is payable in arrears and is currently set at \$3,333 excluding GST and equates to an annual fee of \$40,000 excluding GST. - Mr Everingham for his services as a Non-Executive Director, the company will pay him an all-inclusive annual fee as is determined by the Board and approved by shareholders from time to time during his appointment.
+The monthly fee payable is payable in arrears and is currently set at \$3,333 excluding GST and equates to an annual fee of \$40,000 excluding GST.